 How Car Title Loans Work – Every State is Different

-We mentioned that title loans work differential in every state.
+We mentioned that title loans work differently in every state.
 Not all states allow title loans and some states that do have few restrictions in place.
 Others have adopted rules that limit the amount of interest a lender can charge.
 This means how car title loans work is dependent on the state you reside in.

-Where you live will determine how a car title loan is structured.
+Where you live will determine how your car title loan works and is structured.
 Additionally, not all states allow title loans, so for some they may not be an option.
 Check the title loan laws in your state, the link opens a map that shows the states that allow title loans with a summary of restrictions in each state.
 Once you find out whether or not car title loans are available in your state you can figure out if one is right for you.

 This only adds to confusion if you are shopping for a title loan and are reading loan terms from another state.
 Car Title Loans are officially regulated in some states, and offered in other states under different names as mentioned.
 For simplicity, we are going to explain how the two main types of car title loans work: Monthly term loans and Single payment loans.